Blendify/blender-manual/blender_docs/manual/grease_pencil/modes/draw/introduction.rst

 Strokes Location and Orientation Controls
 =========================================

-Drawing in the 3D space is not the same as drawing on a flat canvas.
+Drawing in a 3D space is not the same as drawing on a flat canvas.
-When drawing with *Grease Pencil* you have to define the location and orientation in the 3D space for the new strokes.
+When drawing with *Grease Pencil* you have to define the location and orientation of the new strokes in the 3D space.

 .. figure:: /images/grease-pencil_modes_draw_introduction_header-stroke-controls.png